 At around three weeks, a pregnant cat's nipples will become darker in color and enlarged.
 Veterinarians call this sign "pinking up," which you can see on the cat in the picture below.
 You may also notice some milky discharge from the nipples, although cats don't start producing milk until after birth.

 Just like humans, a pregnant cat may also go through a period of being sick occasionally.
 Not all cats have morning sickness (just like pregnant women!), but if she does, keep an eye on her and contact your veterinarian if the vomiting becomes frequent or if your cat appears unwell.

 - Swollen Belly

 Around the 30-day mark, pregnant cats start to develop a rounded, swollen abdomen -- a sign that isn't always so easy to spot.
 "If your cat is overweight to begin with, her belly distension may be less noticeable but she will still gain weight due to pregnancy," says Dr. Barrack.
 A pregnant cat will gain a total of two to four pounds overall depending on the number of kittens.
-Below is a picture of cat with a swollen stomach.

 With around two weeks to go in her pregnancy, a pregnant cat will often start "nesting."
 "She may choose a quiet place and start arranging blankets for a birthing area," says Dr. Barrack.
 Your cat may also start acting more maternal, being more affectionate towards you and purring more frequently.
 At the same time, she might become less tolerant of other pets or animals.